UK Chartered and European trade mark and design attorney

 Margaret has over two decades of experience in trade mark protection and an impressive track record of representing a diverse range of clients, including multinational corporations, in the development, management and protection of their trade mark portfolios.
 In particular, Margaret has extensive experience of filing and prosecuting trade mark and design applications in many jurisdictions, and managing large portfolios of trade marks on behalf of her clients.
-Margaret’s background as a commercial solicitor (non-practising), as well as her High Courts Litigation Certificate in Intellectual Property, is invaluable in her conduct of contentious intellectual property proceedings and in negotiating the settlement of such proceedings.
+Margaret’s background as a commercial solicitor (non-practising), as well as her Higher Courts Litigation Certificate in Intellectual Property, is invaluable in her conduct of contentious intellectual property proceedings and in negotiating the settlement of such proceedings.
 Her role includes advising on brand name selection and clearance, trade mark prosecution and a full range of contentious work including oppositions, cancellation actions, domain name UDRP proceedings and litigation in court.
 She routinely advises on the settlement of contentious proceedings and drafts any necessary co-existence/delimitation agreements.
-A member of the team that secured one of the first pan-European trade mark injunctions for infringement of a Community Trade Mark, Margaret has successfully protected the interests of her clients in proceedings in the IPEC and the High Court.
+A member of the team that secured one of the first pan-European trade mark injunctions for infringement of a Community Trade Mark (as it was then called), Margaret has successfully protected the interests of her clients in proceedings in the courts.
 She also provides regular IP seminars and training for large multinational clients to help improve IP awareness amongst their marketing and legal teams.

-Margaret recently successfully defended British Gas, alongside Ilya Kazi and Miranda Kent, against a £30m claim in Meter tech v British Gas.
+Margaret successfully defended British Gas against a £30m claim in Meter tech v British Gas.
 To read more about the case please click here.

 Margaret has an honours degree in law from Nottingham Trent University.
 She originally qualified as a solicitor in 1987, before going on to qualify as a UK and European trade mark and design attorney.